 30 What are the current trends and future prospects for the luxury fashion industry in your jurisdiction?
-Have there been any notable recent market, legal and or regulatory developments in the sector?
+Have there been any notable recent market, legal or regulatory developments in the sector?
 What changes in law, regulation, or enforcement should luxury and fashion companies be preparing for?

-Like other luxury and fashion companies around the world, the Dutch market is currently focused primarily on increasing sustainability in the sector, finding new ways of introducing a circular economy and creating value from 're-commerce'.
+The covid-19 pandemic has pushed the Dutch luxury and fashion market to accelerate the shift to e-commerce.
+Like other luxury and fashion companies around the world, the Dutch market is also currently focused on increasing sustainability in the sector, finding new ways of introducing a circular economy and creating value from 're-commerce'.
 Subscription and rental models for fashion products are gaining importance and this increased focus on sustainability and shifting consumer behaviour is putting pressure on the more traditional fast-fashion companies.
-Another future prospect is fashion tech, which is already starting to blur the line between fashion companies and tech development.
+Something to keep in mind in this respect are the recently released Guidelines on sustainability claims, issued by the Dutch Authority for Consumers and Markets (ACM).
+While these are Guidelines, they serve as the basis for enforcement of the rules on unfair commercial practices, violation of which can result in hefty fines.